-J2303OREBULLETIN INFORMATION: THIS ANNOUNCEMENTIS A REBULLETINTO UPDATE THE SPECIAL INFORMATION SECTION AND ADD INFORMATION ON THE SUPPLEMENTAL QUESTIONNAIRE.
+J2303OREBULLETIN INFORMATION: THIS ANNOUNCEMENTIS A REBULLETINTO MAKE A CORRECTION ON THE SUPPLEMENTAL QUESTIONNAIRE AND TO UPDATE THE SELECTION REQUIREMENTS.
 PERSONS WHO HAVE ALREADY APPLIED WITHIN THE LAST TWELVE (12) MONTHS NEED NOT REAPPLY, BUT MAY SUBMIT ADDITIONAL INFORMATION BY THE LAST DAY OF FILING.FIRST DAY OF FILING

 OCTOBER 28, 2016 AT 8:00 A.M.
 (PST)THE FILING PERIOD MAY BE SUSPENDED AT ANY TIME WITHOUT PRIOR NOTICE.
 THIS EXAMINATION MAY REOPEN AS THE NEEDS OF THE SERVICE REQUIRE.TYPE OF RECRUITMENT:

 Takes custody of property, clothing, and physical evidence held for investigation at a Sheriff's facility and maintains the chain of evidence.CLASSIFICATION STANDARDS